xorvoid/dis86/README.md

 ## Prehistoric versions

-Dis86 began life as a simple disassembler and 1-to-1 instruction => C-statement decompiler.
-Overtime it gained complexity to the point that it was then rearchitected with a proper SSA IR and series of transformations.
+Dis86 began life as a simple disassembler and 1-to-1 instruction => C-statement decompiler that integrated well with the Hydra Runtime.
+Over time it gained complexity and it became difficult to implement more sophisticated transformations.
+So, it was rebuilt and rearchitected with a proper SSA IR.

 The older versions remain in the repo under `old/`.
 In particular, `old/v2` was much less sophisticated albiet more complete in terms of the input machine-code it could handle.